NBDelpino1/Crystal-Collector-V2/README.md

 ##### Game design notes:
  * The random number shown at the start of the game should be between 19 - 120.

- * Each crystal should have a random hidden value between 1 - 12.
+ * Each pokemon has a random hidden value between 1 - 12.